TIBCOSoftware/snappydata/README.md

   "classPath": "io.snappydata.examples.CreateAndLoadAirlineDataJob",
   "startTime": "2016-01-12T16:59:14.746+05:30",
   "context": "snappyContext1452598154529305363",
-  "result": "See /home/hemant/snappyhome/work/localhost-lead-1/CreateAndLoadAirlineDataJob.out",
+  "result": "See /snappy/work/localhost-lead-1/CreateAndLoadAirlineDataJob.out",
   "status": "FINISHED",
   "jobId": "321e5136-4a18-4c4f-b8ab-f3c8f04f0b48"
 }
 # Tables are created
 ```
 The output of the job can be found in CreateAndLoadAirlineDataJob_timestamp.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.
+You can see the size of the column tables on Spark UI which by default can be seen at http://hostNameOfLead:4040.

 #### OLAP and OLTP Store